If you need help picking hardware, here are my guides for DCS:

 Preload radius – How much of the map will be loaded when you load the mission.
 The higher it is, the longer it will take to load missions.
 However, the advantage is that you will need to load less stuff during the actual mission.
 I set it to medium normally.
 Get a super fast SSD and at least 32GB RAM to make the game load faster.

 Gamma – Personal preference.
 I think 1.5 is fine for me although I think the default is higher.
 It will also depend on your VR headset since some are brighter than others.
 No performance impact when changing this.

 Terrain Object Shadows – Shadows are a BIG resource hog in all games.
 Cockpit shadows are controlled through the other setting mentioned earlier.
 This is just for terrain objects which are less important because you belong in the sky!
-So you turn them off to get a decent boost.
+So you can turn them off to get a very decent boost in performance.